 What is empathy?

-To feel empathy means understanding how others feel or understanding how you may feel when in a similar situation.
+To feel empathy means understanding how others feel or how you may feel in a similar situation.

 The feeling of empathy is complex and involves many things.

-Children that have high levels of empathy are often viewed as leaders and top friends by their peers.
+Children with high levels of empathy are often viewed as leaders and top friends by their peers.

 When do we start seeing children show empathy?

-The early signs of empathy are seen even in the hospital nursery among babies.
+The early signs of empathy are seen in the hospital nursery among babies.

-A newly-born child will often trigger crying among all infants when they hear screaming.
+A newly-born child often triggers crying among all infants when they hear screaming.
 That is their way of responding to something unpleasant, although infants still cannot show many feelings.

-The toddler will try to give his discomforted mother something that made him feel better when he was in a similar situation.
+The toddler will try to give his discomforted mother something that makes him feel better in a similar situation.

 At what age do children usually start to show empathy?

 Children start to exhibit visible signs of empathy around the age of two.
-They are beginning to understand more and more how others feel, even if they do not feel the same way themselves.
+They are beginning to understand how others feel more, even if they do not feel the same way.